 Asia contains some of the world’s largest steel exporting and importing nations.

-Compared to China, Japanese steel exports tend to be much more stable and up to 2010 this country was the largest exporter in the world before being overtaken by China in 2011.
-Like China, Japan meets most of its domestic steel requirements with limited imports.
+Compared to China, Japanese steel exports tend to be much steadier over time and was the largest exporter in the world in 2009 and 2010 before it was overtaken by China in 2011.
+Japanese exports were fairly steady in 2014 when compared to the previous year but it did fall by 3% year on year.
+Like China, Japan produces most of the steel required within the country so imports are fairly negligible.

 Prior to the world economic downturn, South Korea was a net importer of steel.
 Since 2011, however, the country has changed to being a net exporter.
-After a growth in exports in 2014, shipments last year declined by 2% to leave the country as the third largest exporter in the world behind just China and Japan.
-Unlike those other two Asian powerhouses South Korea imported substantial quantities of steel.
-Despite falling by 3% year on year, the country remained the third largest global importer and the largest Asian importer of steel.
+After a decline in exports in 2013, shipments last year increased by 11% to leave the country as the third largest exporter in the world behind just China and Japan.
+Unlike those other two Asian powerhouses, however, South Korea also has substantial imports which increased by 18% year on year which made it the 3rd largest importer in the world and largest Asian importer of steel.

 In addition to China, Japan and South Korea ISSB holds national trade data from the other major steel producing nations in Asia: India, Taiwan, Malaysia, Thailand, Indonesia, Philippines and Singapore.

-Given our coverage which includes exports by countries producing 99% of the steel in Asia and 97% of steel produced globally ISSB is excellently placed to assess the markets for steel in countries, such as Vietnam, where national trade statistics are not readily available.
+Given our coverage which includes exports by countries producing 99.3% of the steel in Asia and 97% of steel produced globally ISSB are excellently placed to assess the markets for steel in countries, such as Vietnam, where national trade statistics are not readily available.